MPPennella/ato-roll-calculator/README.md

 ## Version History

+### 1.5.2

+* Implemented partial funcitonality for Black Tokens, only works if all reroll sources are one type (regular/Black), or enough Blacks to cover all needed rerolls
+* Black Token targets are indicated by a purple highlight instead of the pale blue for standard

 ### 1.5.1

-* Implemnted full functionality for Hope tokens
+* Implemented full functionality for Hope tokens

 ### 1.4.1